robOcity/ai-course/topic-3-constraining-the-search-space.md

-# Week 4 - Constraining the Search Space
+# Topic 3: Constraining the Search Space

 1. **Motivation**: Applying constraints to reduce the size of the search space resulting in dramatic improvements in search algorithm performance.